laurentpayot/fsharp-fable-elmish-example/README.md

 ## TO DO

-- navigation without page reloads
 - lazy views https://elmish.github.io/react/#lazy-views
+- navigation using routes instead of hrefs
 - tests